GenetH/setghub_devops_learning/AWS_Cloud_Solution_for_2_Company_Websites_using_revers_proxy/Aws_cloud_solu_for_2_company_doc.md

 ### **Notes**
 - Multi-AZ setups provide high availability but increase costs.
 - For testing purposes, disable standby instances to reduce costs.

+### Configuring DNS with Route 53

+### **Types of Records Explained**

+- **Alias Record**:
+  - Points directly to AWS resources (like ALB) without additional resolution.
+  - Faster and more integrated with AWS.

+- **CNAME Record**:
+  - Points one domain name to another (e.g., `www.example.com` → `example.com`).
+  - Cannot coexist with other records for the same name.
+### **Testing Your Configuration**

+- Wait for the DNS changes to propagate (usually a few minutes to 48 hours).
+- Test the domain and subdomain by entering them into a browser:
+  - `example.com` → Should open the WordPress site.
+  - `tooling.example.com` → Should open the Tooling website.
+### **Notes**
+- Use **Alias Records** where possible for faster resolution and seamless integration with AWS resources.
+- Ensure your ALB has listeners and rules configured to forward traffic to the correct targets based on the domain.